Sinkhole: Human-accelerated sinkholes

-The U.S. Geological Survey notes that "It is a frightening thought to imagine the ground below your feet or house suddenly collapsing and forming a big hole in the ground."
 Human activities can accelerate collapses of karst sinkholes, causing collapse within a few years that would normally evolve over thousands of years under natural conditions.
 Soil-collapse sinkholes, which are characterized by the collapse of cavities in soil that have developed where soil falls down into underlying rock cavities, pose the most serious hazards to life and property.
 Fluctuation of the water level accelerates this collapse process.
 When water rises up through fissures in the rock, it reduces soil cohesion.
 Later, as the water level moves downward, the softened soil seeps downwards into rock cavities.
 Flowing water in karst conduits carries the soil away, preventing soil from accumulating in rock cavities and allowing the collapse process to continue.

 Induced sinkholes occur where human activity alters how surface water recharges groundwater.
 Many human-induced sinkholes occur where natural diffused recharge is disturbed and surface water becomes concentrated.
 Activities that can accelerate sinkhole collapses include timber removal, ditching, laying pipelines, sewers, water lines, storm drains, and drilling.
 These activities can increase the downward movement of water beyond the natural rate of groundwater recharge.
 The increased runoff from the impervious surfaces of roads, roofs, and parking lots also accelerate man-induced sinkhole collapses.

 Some induced sinkholes are preceded by warning signs, such as cracks, sagging, jammed doors, or cracking noises, but others develop with little or no warning.
 However, karst development is well understood, and proper site characterization can avoid karst disasters.
 Thus most sinkhole disasters are predictable and preventable rather than "acts of God".
 The American Society of Civil Engineers has declared that the potential for sinkhole collapse must be a part of land-use planning in karst areas.
 Where sinkhole collapse of structures could cause loss of life, the public should be made aware of the risks.